 St Albans fitness coach inspired to run London Marathon 2018 on behalf of The Counselling FoundationNovember 16, 2017 2:15 pm

-Local fitness and wellbeing coach is inspired to run the London Marathon in 2018 on behalf of the local counselling charity who helped him with his mental health over five years ago.
+A local fitness and wellbeing coach has been inspired to run The 2018 Virgin Money London Marathon for a local counselling charity that started him on his journey to overcome anxiety and depression five years ago.

 The benefits of receiving weekly counselling had a profound and long-lasting impact and have now inspired Barrie to run on behalf of the charity who helped him gain a greater understanding of himself.

-“Having benefitted so much from the services at The Counselling Foundation I want to be able to help those who can’t afford the services to get access to the same help that I received” said Barrie
+“Having benefitted so much from the services at The Counselling Foundation I want to be able to help those who can’t afford the services to get access to the same help that I received”.

-Angela Pask, Marketing Communications Officer said “we are thrilled that Barrie has nominated our charity to run on behalf of; we hope by sharing his story, it will encourage others, especially men to come forward and seek the help of our counselling services”.
+Angela Pask, Marketing Communications Officer said, “we are thrilled that Barrie has chosen to run on behalf of our charity; we hope by sharing his story it will encourage others, especially men to come forward and seek the help of our counselling services”.

-Barry aims to raise £1000 for The Counselling Foundation which would help cover the costs of weekly counselling sessions for someone for a year, making an enormous difference to those who may be struggling with a range of concerns including abuse, depression, life changes, work issues, anxiety and depression.
+Barrie aims to raise £4,000 for The Counselling Foundation which would help cover the costs of weekly counselling sessions for up to four people for a year, making an enormous difference to those who may be struggling with a range of concerns including abuse, depression, life changes, work issues, anxiety and depression.

-We ask Barrie to share his experiences of counselling to give an insight into what you can expect from counselling.
+The Foundation asked Barrie to share his experiences of counselling to give an insight into what someone can expect from attending weekly counselling sessions.